Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Your tour starts at noon at the pre-night hotel in Chamonix or at 2:00 p.m. at the first hotel in Switzerland.
-Your trip leaders will meet you in the lobby of your Swiss hotel wearing VBT staff garments.
+Your tour begins at 12:00 p.m. at the pre-night hotel in Chamonix, or at 2:00 p.m. at the first hotel in Switzerland.
+Your Trip Leaders will meet you in the lobby of your Swiss hotel, wearing VBT staff apparel.

-No matter how you travel to Lavey-les-Bains or Saillon, please have lunch before you meet your VBT trip leaders.
+Regardless of how you travel to Saillon or Lavey-les-Bains, please be sure to have lunch before meeting your VBT Trip Leaders.

-This evening, gather for a welcome reception and dinner at the hotel, savoring the specialties of the Valais canton.
+In the evening, gather for a welcome reception and dinner at the hotel restaurant, where you’ll savor specialties of the Valais canton.

 Today's Ride Choices